Wilson, Charles Hugh Parke (Charles)

 Madeline Seratia Elizabeth (born 6 June 1881 in Portaferry; died 31 August 1906 aged 25)

 Charles Hugh Parke (born 14 September 1883 in Portaferry)

 Victor Samuel (born 14 December 1884 in Portaferry)

 The children were all baptised in Portaferry Presbyterian Church.

 Samuel Wilson died of heart disease on 2 May 1914 (aged 73) and Annie Wilson died of heart disease on 15 February 1919 (aged 72).

 Charles Wilson worked as a farmer before he moved to Canada and there he worked as a teamster (driver).
 He enlisted on 23 September 1914 at Valcartier, Quebec and it was noted in his attestation papers that he was 5 feet 9 inches tall with a dark complexion, blue eyes and dark brown hair and that he had previous service in the 15th Light Horse, Calgary.
 The last joint of the second finger on his right hand was missing.
 At attestation he declared his date of birth to be 14 September 1884 and he used Charles as his forename.

-Private Charles Wilson was buried in Vancouver (Mountain View) Cemetery, Canada and he is commemorated on the Canadian Virtual War Memorial (CVWM); in the Canadian First World War Book of Remembrance (Page 524); in Portaferry Presbyterian Church and on the family grave headstone in Ballymanish Cemetery Portaferry where the engraver inscribed Hugh Parke as his forenames.
+Private Charles Wilson (No. 30421) was buried in Vancouver (Mountain View) Cemetery, Canada and he is commemorated on the Canadian Virtual War Memorial (CVWM); in the Canadian First World War Book of Remembrance (Page 524); in Portaferry Presbyterian Church and on the family grave headstone in Ballymanish Cemetery Portaferry where the engraver inscribed Hugh Parke as his forenames.